-Recorded a best-of-the-day closing 65 at the 2020 SMBC Singapore Open to climb into a share of sixth spot and claim one of the four Open Qualifying Series places up for grabs – thanks to top three Matt Kuchar, Justin Rose and Jazz Janewattananond all being exempt for Royal St George’s.
+Recorded a best-of-the-day closing 65 at the 2020 SMBC Singapore Open to climb into a share of sixth spot and claim one of the four Open Qualifying Series places up for grabs – thanks to top three Matt Kuchar, Justin Rose and Jazz Janewattananond all being exempt for The 149th Open at Royal St George’s.

 “Going into today I didn’t think I could qualify – I’m very proud,” said Saksansin.
 “It’s going to be the biggest stage that I have ever played, so I am very excited.”